Weight Loss

 How do lifestyle factors affect weight loss?

 Research has surfaced a variety of links between certain lifestyle factors and weight: More screen time and insufficient sleep is correlated with an increased risk of being overweight.
 Chronic stress or symptoms of depression and anxiety can lead to eating more and people who live further from stores that sell healthy food are more likely to be overweight.
-Your social circle, family, and cultural traditions also affect your weight because they influence diet and exercise habits.
-Additionally, some medications (like some antidepressants, antipsychotics, and some birth control options) slow your metabolism or increase your appetite, dietitian Brocha Soloff, says.
+Your social circle, family, and cultural traditions also affect your weight because they influence your eating patterns and exercise habits.
+Additionally, some medications (like some antidepressants, antipsychotics, and some birth control options) may slow your metabolism or increase your appetite, dietitian Brocha Soloff, says.

 Why is weight loss support important?